Struggling with Control Chart Limits?

-- Next calculate sigma.
-The formula for sigma depends on the type of data.
+- Second calculate sigma.
+The formula for sigma varies depending on the type of data you have.

-- From the center line, lines are drawn at ± 1 sigma,
+- Third, calculate the sigma lines.
+These are simply ± 1 sigma,

 + 3 sigma = Upper Control Limit (UCL)